Johann Sebastian Bach: Youth and education

 Bach's mother died in 1694, and his father eight months later in February 1695.
-The 10-year-old Bach moved in with his eldest brother, Johann Christoph Bach (1671–1721), the organist at St Michael's Church in Ohrdruf, Saxe-Gotha-Altenburg.
+The 10-year-old Bach moved in with his eldest brother, Johann Christoph Bach (1671–1721), the organist at St. Michael's Church in Ohrdruf, Saxe-Gotha-Altenburg.
 There he studied, performed, and copied music, including his brother's, despite being forbidden to do so because scores were so valuable and private and ledger paper was costly.
-From his brother he also received instruction on the clavichord.
+He also received instruction on the clavichord from his brother.
 Johann Christoph exposed him to the works of composers of the day, including South Germans such as Johann Caspar Kerll, Johann Jakob Froberger, and Johann Pachelbel (under whom Johann Christoph had studied); North Germans such as Georg Böhm, Johann Reincken and Friedrich Nicolaus Bruhns from Hamburg, and Dieterich Buxtehude; Frenchmen such as Jean-Baptiste Lully, Louis Marchand, and Marin Marais; and the Italian Girolamo Frescobaldi.
-He learned theology, Latin, and Greek at the local gymnasium.
+He learned theology, Latin, and Greek at the local Gymnasium.

-By 3 April 1700 Bach and his school friend Georg Erdmann—who was two years older—began studies at St Michael's School in Lüneburg, two weeks' travel north of Ohrdruf.
-Their journey was probably undertaken mostly on foot.
-He sang in the choir and had opportunities to pursue his interest in instrumental music: recently, evidence has come to light that he received organ lessons.
+By 3 April 1700 Bach had begun studies at St Michael's School in Lüneburg, two weeks' travel north of Ohrdruf.
+His journey was probably undertaken mostly on foot.
+He sang in the choir, at least until his voice broke, had access to the school's comprehensive musical library, and received organ lessons.
 He also came into contact with sons of aristocrats from northern Germany who had been sent to the nearby Ritter-Academie to prepare for careers in other disciplines.

 Marriages and children

-Four months after arriving at Mühlhausen in 1707, Bach married Maria Barbara Bach, his second cousin.
-Later that year their first child, Catharina Dorothea, was born, and Maria Barbara's elder, unmarried sister joined them.
-She remained to help run the household until she died in 1729.
+Four months after arriving at Mühlhausen in 1707, Bach married his second cousin, Maria Barbara Bach.
+Later that year their first child, Catharina Dorothea, was born, and Maria Barbara's elder, unmarried sister joined them, remaining to help run the household until she died in 1729.
 Three sons were also born: Wilhelm Friedemann, Carl Philipp Emanuel, and Johann Gottfried Bernhard.
-All became musicians, and the first two composers.
+All became musicians, and the first two, composers.
 Johann Sebastian and Maria Barbara had seven children.
 Their twins born in 1713 died within a year, and their last son, Leopold, also died within a year of his birth.
-On 7 July 1720, while Bach was away in Carlsbad with Prince Leopold, Maria Barbara died suddenly.
+On 7 July 1720, while Bach was in Carlsbad with Prince Leopold, Maria Barbara died suddenly.
 The next year, he met Anna Magdalena Wilcke, a gifted soprano 16 years his junior, while she was performing at the court in Köthen; they married on 3 December 1721.
 Together they had 13 children, six of whom survived into adulthood: Gottfried Heinrich; Elisabeth Juliane Friederica (1726–1781); Johann Christoph Friedrich and Johann Christian, who both became musicians; Johanna Carolina (1737–1781); and Regina Susanna (1742–1809).